rmc33/lernaJenkins/README.md

 ## Pipeline script

 A Pipeline script should implement the lifecycle methods and end with a return this.
-You may import the lernaJenkins.Utilities or any other shared libary for use in the pipline script.
+You may import the lernaJenkins.LernaUtilities or any other shared library for use in the pipeline script.

 Example script:
 ```
-import org.rmc33.lernaJenkins.Utilities
+import org.rmc33.lernaJenkins.LernaUtilities

 def listChangedPackages(steps) {
     steps.echo "getChangedPackages"
-    return Utilities.listChangedPackagesLerna(steps)
+    return LernaUtilities.listChangedPackages(steps)
 }

 def runBeforePackagesPipeline(script) {
     script.sh "yarn"
 }

-def runPackagePipeline(script, packageName) {
+def runPackagePipeline(script, packageProperties) {
-    script.echo "runPipeline ${packageName}"
+    script.echo "runPipeline ${packageProperties.name}"
-    script.dir("packages/${packageName}") {
+    script.dir("${packageProperties.location}") {
         script.sh "yarn test"
         script.sh "yarn publish"
         script.sh "yarn deploy"